sl148/sl148.github.io/_pages/about.md

 ---
 permalink: /
-title: "Scott (Seongwon) Lee's Homepage"
+title: "👋 Hi, my name is Scott (Seongwon) Lee"
 author_profile: true
 redirect_from:
   - /about/